Ten Pound Poms

 Tilbury on that day in January.

 shells.
-She told me years later that one of the first things the
+She said years later that the first thing the

 local vicar said, when he came to introduce himself as we settled to our new life in the far north of Australia, was what nice